makerprism/ocaml-social-auth/packages/social-auth-core/README.md

 ## Contributing

 Contributions welcome!
-This package is maintained as part of the FeedMansion project but designed to be a standalone, reusable library.
+Please see the [contributing guide](../../CONTRIBUTING.md) for details.

 ## License